bmccall136/realworldpanos/README.md

 ## About

-I’m a senior PAN-OS firewall engineer working in large-scale production networks.
+I’m a senior PAN-OS firewall engineer working in large-scale production networks, primarily in K-12 environments where bypass attempts are constant and creative.
 This site is a place to document what works, what fails, and why—so other engineers can move faster.

 ---